Petsamuel/Petsamuel/README.md

 </div>

 <h3>ABOUT ME</h3>
-I've developed variety of websites using a variety of technologies, including networking, Search engine optimisation, database management, and website development.
-I have excellent interpersonal as well as technical skills, which enable me to interact with a wide range of clients.
-I am eager to be challenged in order to develop and improve my IT skills.
+A competent software engineer with a strong desire to create efficient, user-friendly solutions that increase the productivity and effectiveness of organizations.
+Expert in technology and coding for the creation of dependable, user-friendly systems.
+A talented leader who encourages, teaches, and leads a team of experts to develop software and track changes effectively.
+An imaginative developer whose software is tailored to meet the demands of a company, emphasize its key assets, and encourage its success.
+A skilled speaker, and inventive software creator.
 I pride myself on my reputation in the community by creating accessible websites.

 <br/>
 <div align="left">